 Based on the findings of this phase of the programme, the NDP working group members developed a list of policy intentions.
 A consultation on the policy intentions took place in the spring of 2015.
 A document "Knaresborough Neighbourhood Development Plan" setting out the policy intentions in detail was sent to every house in the NDP area.
 Residents responded through either completing an on-line submission or returning a hard copy questionnaire.
-394 responses were received (The results of the consultation are available at http://tinyurl.com/KnaresboroughNDP).
+394 responses were received (The results of the consultation are available on Knaresborough Town Council's web site.)

-The results of this consultation programme formed the basis for the policies of this draft NDP.
+The results of this consultation programme formed the basis for the policies of this Submission draft NDP.